Sackler family

-The Sackler family is an American family who founded and owned the pharmaceutical companies Purdue Pharma and Mundipharma.
+The Sackler family is a family who owned the pharmaceutical company Purdue Pharma and later founded Mundipharma.
 Purdue Pharma, and some members of the family, have faced lawsuits regarding overprescription of addictive pharmaceutical drugs, including OxyContin.
-Purdue Pharma has been criticized for its role in the opioid epidemic in the United States.
+Purdue Pharma has been criticized for its central role in the opioid epidemic in the United States.
 They have been described as the "most evil family in America", and "the worst drug dealers in history".

-The Sackler family has been profiled in various media, including the documentary Crime of the Century on HBO, the book Empire of Pain by Patrick Radden Keefe, the 2021 Hulu miniseries Dopesick, and the 2022 Oscar-nominated documentary All the Beauty and the Bloodshed.
+The Sackler family has been profiled in various media, including the documentary Crime of the Century on HBO, the book Empire of Pain by Patrick Radden Keefe, the 2021 Hulu miniseries Dopesick, the 2022 Oscar-nominated documentary All the Beauty and the Bloodshed, and the 2023 Netflix mini-series Painkiller.

 History

-Arthur, Mortimer, and Raymond Sackler, the three children of Jewish immigrants from Galicia and Poland, grew up in Brooklyn in the 1930s.
-All three of the siblings went to medical school and worked together at the Creedmoor Psychiatric Center in Queens.
-They were often cited as early pioneers in medication techniques which ended the common practice of lobotomies, and were also regarded as the first to fight for the racial integration of blood banks.
+Arthur, Mortimer, and Raymond Sackler grew up in Brooklyn in the 1930s.
+All three siblings went to medical school and worked together at the Creedmoor Psychiatric Center in Queens.
+They were often cited as early pioneers in medication techniques that ended the common practice of lobotomies.
+They were also regarded as the first to fight for the racial integration of blood banks.
 Arthur Sackler was widely regarded as the patriarch of the family.
-In 1952, the brothers bought a small pharmaceutical company, Purdue-Frederick.
+In 1952, the brothers bought Purdue-Frederick, a small pharmaceutical company.

-Raymond and Mortimer ran Purdue, while Arthur, the oldest brother, became a pioneer in medical advertising.
+Raymond and Mortimer ran Purdue, while Arthur, the oldest brother, pioneered medical advertising.
 He devised campaigns appealing directly to doctors, and enlisted prominent physicians to endorse Purdue's products.

-As one of the foremost art collectors of his generation, he also donated the majority of his collections to museums around the world.
-After his death in 1987, his option on one third of Purdue-Frederick was sold by his estate to his two brothers who turned it into Purdue Pharma.
+As one of the foremost art collectors of his generation, he also donated most of his collections to museums around the world.
+After he died in 1987, his estate sold his option on one-third of Purdue-Frederick to his two brothers, who turned it into Purdue Pharma.

+In 1916, researchers Martin Freund and Edmund Speyer first synthesized the opioid oxycodone, which was subsequently marketed as the analgesic Eukodal by Merck & Co.
+A case of "eucodalism" was first described in 1919, and its symptoms were compared to those of morphine addiction.

 In 1996, Purdue Pharma introduced OxyContin, a reformulated version of oxycodone in a slow-release form.
-Oxycodone was first invented in 1916 and sold as Eukodal, but had been withdrawn from the market in 1990 due to addiction issues.
+Heavily promoted, OxyContin is a key drug in the emergence of the opioid epidemic.